We are following the recommended COVID19 guidelines, however, our staff will still be receiving your calls and emails.

 If an order is issued to your employer, you and your employer should understand that such an order is not a garnishment.
 A garnishment can come only from someone to whom you owe money, and you do not owe the Court any money.
 The Court is simply carrying out its duty to administer the plan you voluntarily filed.
 Under the plan, you voluntarily gave the Court exclusive jurisdiction over your future pay during the course of the plan.
 Should any employer treat such an order as a garnishment, let us know and we will explain to them that you are making an effort to pay your debts, instead of not paying them.
 We usually find that employers, after an explanation, understand and think more highly of an employee for trying to pay his/her bills.

 All the creditors you listed in your Chapter 13 case are prohibited from bothering you in any way.
 If you get notices in the mail from creditors, just note on them that you have filed Chapter 13, give them your case number, and mail them back to the creditor.
 Delinquent notices need not cause any great concern.
 But, if you should get a more personal, direct contact from a creditor, such as a telephone call, a personal letter, a summons, or a visit in person, you should immediately inform them that you are under Chapter 13 and give them the name and address of your Trustee.
-Get the name of the party contacting you and report it to this office.
+Get the name of the party contacting you and report it to your attorney.
 Under no circumstances are you to discuss the debt with them in any manner.
 Please be sure to get the name of the party if you are contacted personally.
 In order to follow up on such a call, the name of the party making the contact is very important.

 You may not deal with a creditor directly, just as they may not deal with you.
 You cannot pick and choose some particular creditor and pay them "on the side", as all debts must be dealt with through the Court only.
 Any payment made by you would be illegal, and would have to be reversed by the Court.
 All creditors must be paid by the Court and under the terms of your plan, not by anyone's personal desires.
 If you want to know how much you still owe a creditor, or all creditors, visit the National Data Center website.
 Case data is refreshed once each day.
 In addition, you are mailed a report annually in February.
 This computerized record shows all the payments received by your Trustee and to whom that money was sent.

 Creditors not listed by you when you filed can cause quite a few problems.
 There are two kinds of unlisted creditors: Those you owed money to when you filed and forgot to list - we call them "unlisted creditors", and those creditors who have a bill that was incurred after you filed.
 We call this type "post-petition creditors".
 If you find an unlisted creditor, one you owed but forgot to list, you must let your attorney know the details immediately.
-If it is not too late, he can include this creditor in the plan and protect you from them.
+If it is not too late, he or she can include this creditor in the plan and protect you from them.
 Time is important so don't delay if one shows up.
 Post-petition creditors, those whose bills were incurred after you filed, should be rare because you are not to use credit while under Chapter 13.
 Doctor and various medical expenses can't always be avoided, and repair bills do come up.
 When this happens, you should recognize that you owe the bill and you should pay it, as it cannot normally be added to your Chapter 13 case.
 There is an exception to this rule for certain debts which arise after you file your case.
 Under certain circumstances, taxes and debts which are necessary for your plan to work can be added to your plan or paid.
 You should contact your attorney if you think you have this type of a debt.

 Your Trustee cannot, and will not allow you to miss a Chapter 13 payment so that you can pay "new debts".
 Your old debts being paid through your case come first.